Canopus (nuclear test)

-Canopus (or Opération Canopus) was the codename of the first French two-stage thermonuclear test.
+Canopus (or Opération Canopus) was the first French two-stage thermonuclear test.
 It was conducted by the Pacific Carrier Battle Group (nicknamed Alfa Force) on 24 August 1968, at the Pacific Experiments Centre near Fangataufa atoll, French Polynesia.
 The test made France the fifth country to test a thermonuclear device after the United States, the Soviet Union, the United Kingdom and China.
 It was the most powerful nuclear device ever detonated by France.

 History

 In 1966, France was able to use fusion fuel to boost plutonium implosion devices with the Rigel shot.
 Robert Dautray (real name Ignatz Koushelewitz), a nuclear physicist, was selected by the CEA to lead the development effort to construct a two-stage weapon.
 France did not have the ability to produce the materials needed for a two-stage thermonuclear device at the time, so 151 tons of heavy water was purchased from Norway and an additional 168 tons from the United States.
 This heavy water went into nuclear reactors in 1967 to produce tritium needed for the device.

 France was to test the new device as part of a 5-shot series conducted at the nuclear testing grounds in French Polynesia.
 The device weighed three tons and used a lithium deuteride secondary stage with a highly enriched uranium jacket primary.